asn-d6/onionperf/onionperf/docs/onionperf.rst

 Example vanilla bridge deployment
 ---------------------------------
-The following command will download files continuously using a Tor client through both Onion service versions (v2 + v3) and via the Internet until it is stopped.
+The following command will download files continuously using a Tor client through Onion service version 3 and via the Internet until it is stopped.
 The Tor client will always pick one of the bridges provided in this configuration to be the first hop in the circuits it builds:

 ::